+It's never to late to improve your heart health.
 Coronary heart disease is the leading cause of death in the United States.

 That's why it's so important to reduce your risk factors, know the warning signs, and know how to respond quickly and properly if warning signs occur.

-The American Heart Association (AHA) states that some heart attacks are sudden and intense, like in the movies, but most heart attacks start slowly, with mild pain or discomfort.
+The American Heart Association (AHA) states that some heart attacks are sudden and intense, but most heart attacks start slowly, with mild pain or discomfort.

 Chest pain or discomfort is the most common symptom among both men and women.
 However, women are somewhat more likely to experience some of the other common symptoms, like shortness of breath, nausea/vomiting, and back or jaw pain.